gogins/csound-extended/playpen/README.md

     for designing Gtk user interfaces.
 Remember to save your work before exiting Glade.
 The changes you have saved will immediately show up in the Controls pane of the playpen.
-6. Play the piece to real-time audio
+6. Play the piece to real-time audio (applies only to CSD and Python pieces, HTML pieces must supply their own play button or buttons).
 7. Render the piece to a soundfile (applies only to CSD pieces).
     When the rendering is complete, the soundfile will be normalized, tagged with metadata from `setting.ini`, translated to MP3, FLAC, and MP4 (suitable for YouTube) formats; finally the normalized soundfile will be opened in a soundfile editor.
+8. Stop the Csound performance (applies to CSD and Python pieces, not to HTML pieces, which must provide their stop button or other means of stopping the performance).

 When using the user interface builder, there are some things that must be
 understood: